 The Old Town

-Klaipeda is Lithuania’s oldest town, which until the end of World War II, belonged to East Prussia and was known by the German-related name, Memel.
+Klaipeda is the oldest town of Lithuania, which until the end of the World War II, belonged to East Prussia and was known by the German-related name, Memel.
 The town began to grow during the 17th and 18th centuries, as it became an important port city along the River Dane on the coast of the Baltic Sea.
 The Old Town contains picturesque yards and parks as well as spectacular architecture, such as the Drama theater that was opened in 1818.

 Klaipeda Castle was built by the Teutonic knights in 1253 to prepare for a war against Prussia.
 While there’s nothing left from the old castle itself, the formation of the defensive line can still be easily recognized.
 There’s a nice view from the defensive line to the town.
 While standing there, it’s easy to imagine the importance of the castle in protecting the town for centuries.
 In the area, there’s a museum with archaeological excavations and reconstruction for visitors to concretely learn about the history of the castle.
 The entrance fee is about 2 euros.